Caring for Santa Fe County Wetlands and Rivers

 Updated Watershed-Based Plan for the Lower Rio Embudo prepared with support from the New Mexico Environment Department.
 The following appendices are also available (click for link):

 This blog article describes the often underestimated impacts of wind erosion and the need for active wind management, especially as the southwest becomes drier and more erosion prone.
 Quickly learn about several management techniques that have been deployed to mitigate wind erosion impacts including keyline plowing, silvopastoralism, and agroforestry in this article hosted by the NM Healthy Soils Working Group website.

 Wind Impacts in Forests: Literature Review

 This white paper reviews literature describing the various impacts of wind in forest ecosystems, including erosion, blow down, and evapotranspiration.
 Wind related impacts to forest and other ecosystems in the southwest are expected to be intensified in future climate scenarios.
-Given this knowledge, Ecotone is interested in furthering this research through the development of projects that evaluate wind impacts and ultimately help to develop specific management recommendations for their mitigation.
+Given this knowledge, Ecotone is interested in furthering this research through the development of projects that evaluate wind impacts and ultimately help to develop specific management measures for their mitigation.

-Applying Keyline Design Principles to Slope Wetland Restoration in a Headwater Ecosystem
+Applying Keyline Design Principles to Slope Wetland Restoration

 This technical guide describes the role that Keyline Design can play in slope wetland restoration.
 The guide aims to inform wetland restoration program managers, restoration professionals, contractors, volunteers, and students how Keyline Design integrates and follows years of technical development, testing, and documentation of a broad toolbox of approaches to wetland restoration.
 The guide was developed in collaboration with Quivira Coalition with financial support from the New Mexico Environment Department.